hyper-views/framework/README.md

 This doesn't do much right now, but it does demonstrate a few things.

 - How to render an element with no children.
 The self closing `/>` is required even on tags that normally wouldn't need it and it's allowed on all, even those that normally wouldn't allow it.
 - How to render static attributes. `id="app"` is static.
 It will be the same each time this view is rendered.
-The quotes (single or double) are require.
 - How to render dynamic attributes. `class=${cls}` is an dynamic attribute.
 It can change each time this view is rendered.

 ## Dynamic children